 April 10, 1940: Here’s a cute cartoon that mentions Judy and Freddie Bartholomew, as well as Judy’s flower shop (which was a reality, at least for a while).

-Also on April 10, 1940: Decca Records recording session at the Decca studios in Hollywood, California.
+April 10, 1940: Decca Records recording session at the Decca studios in Hollywood, California.
 Judy recorded four songs in the following order: “(Can This Be) The End Of The Rainbow”; “Wearing Of The Green”; “I’m Nobody’s Baby”; and “Buds Won’t Bud.”
 The latter two were also recorded by Judy for MGM’s Andy Hardy Meets Debutante with “Buds Won’t Bud” being deleted.

 “I’m Nobody’s Baby” was the highlight of the film and this Decca recording (paired with “Buds Won’t Bud” on Decca single #3174) was released by Decca to coincide with the release of the film.
 What’s interesting is that “I’m Nobody’s Baby” was the “B” side of the single, but is the song that became the hit, peaking at #3 on the charts.

-“Wearing of the Green” was not released until August and was paired with “Friendship” which Judy recorded with Johnny Mercer on April 15th. “(Can This Be) The End Of The Rainbow” was released in September of 1940 and then again in November 1941.
+“Wearing of the Green” was not released until August and was paired with “Friendship” which Judy recorded with Johnny Mercer on April 15th. “(Can This Be) The End Of The Rainbow” was released in September 1940 and then again in November 1941.

 Listen to “(Can This Be) The End Of The Rainbow” here:

 Listen to “Buds Won’t Bud” here: